 Linda Kortick, JD

 Linda has recently moved to Rhode Island from Somers, New York where she served as a parent representative on the Town of Somers Committee on Special Education.
 Linda is a licensed attorney in the states of Rhode Island, Connecticut and Washington, D.C.
-During her professional career in Rhode Island she was employed as in in-house attorney for Textron Financial Corporation in Providence, Rhode Island.
+During her professional career in Rhode Island she was employed as an in-house attorney for Textron Financial Corporation in Providence, Rhode Island.
 Linda received her Bachelor of Arts and Juris Doctor degrees from the Catholic University of America and holds a Masters of Business Administration from Bryant University.
-She has been advocating for children with disabilities for several years including that of her daughter who is a current freshman at the University of Notre Dame.
+She has been advocating for children with disabilities for several years including that of her daughter who is currently a freshman at the University of Notre Dame.

 Linda is passionate about helping families understand their due process rights while navigating their journey through the special education process.
 From pre-school to college entry, Linda aids and assists families with questions regarding special education evaluations, eligibility, IEP services and 504 accommodations.
 She is thrilled to be back in Rhode Island and looks forward to lending her support to special education students and parents here in Rhode Island.